aklivity/zilla-docs/src/reference/zilla.yaml/binding-grpc-kafka.md

 Filtering can be performed by `kafka` message key, message headers, or a combination of both message key and headers.

-Reliable message delivery is achieved by capturing value of the `reliability` `field` injected into each response stream message at the `grpc` client, and replaying the value via the `reliability` `metadata` header when reestablishing the stream with a new `grpc` request.
+Reliable message delivery is achieved by capturing the value of the `reliability` `field` injected into each response stream message at the `grpc` client, and replaying the value via the `reliability` `metadata` header when reestablishing the stream with a new `grpc` request.

 ## Produce capability